 A techy guy who knows how to install a WordPress theme on a blog?
-A girl who knows how to look at a Facebook metric to understand her community’s behaviour?
+A girl who knows how to look at a Facebook metric to understand her community’s behavior?
 A guy who is a Photoshop skilled and also knows how to write an article?
 A girl who knows how to optimize a Google Adwords campaign?

 Oh, and I almost forgot that you can’t say you are a digital marketer.
 As in, what is your job?
 Social media marketing?
 SEO?
 Email Marketing?
 Programmatic Advertising?
 Content Marketing?
-And the list can keep go on and on and on.
+And the list can keep going on and on and on.

 So, what kind of digital marketer are you today?
 Or, let me rephrase that question – What kind of modern marketer are you today?

-If you google “modern marketer” the top 3 results you’ll get are headlines from Forbes, Oracle and Traackr: “Ten Good Habits Of The Modern Marketer” , “Why You Need To Be A Modern Marketer” and “The Anatomy of the Modern Marketer”.
+If you google “modern marketer” the top 3 results you’ll get are headlines from Forbes, Oracle, and Traackr: “Ten Good Habits Of The Modern Marketer” , “Why You Need To Be A Modern Marketer” and “The Anatomy of the Modern Marketer”.